valentina-kom/portfolio_projects/SQL_Challenge_Dannys_Diner.md

 ## Danny's Diner
 This is Week 1 of Data with Danny [SQL Chalenge problems](https://8weeksqlchallenge.com/case-study-1/)

-We help Danny's Diner learn more about their customers, their favorite dishes and perfomance of their loyalty program.
+We help Danny's Diner learn more about their customers, their favorite dishes and performance of their loyalty program.
+Some results have duplicates (several values assigned to the same customer).
+We are not concerned with these, as if people come as a group and one customer picks up the bill, all orders are recorded under one customer.
+If in the future Danny wants more granular information, database schema could be updated with "number of guests in the party" measure.

 **Query #1 What is the total amount each customer spent at the restaurant?**